 How long does a protection order last?

-A temporary protection order will expire no later than thirty days (fifteen days for protection orders against workplace harassment) after the order is signed and served on the adverse party, unless otherwise ordered by a justice of the peace.
-If the order is not served within thirty days after it is issued, it will expire.
+A temporary protection order will expire no later than 45 days (15 days for protection orders against workplace harassment) after the order is signed and served on the adverse party, unless otherwise ordered by a justice of the peace.
+If the order is not served within 45 days after it is issued, it will expire.

-An extended protection order must expire no later than one year after a justice of the peace signs the extended order.
+An extended protection order must expire no later than two years after a justice of the peace signs the extended order.
 If the applicant files for an extended protection order, the temporary order remains in effect until the hearing on the extended order is held.
 An extended order cannot be issued after a temporary order has expired.

 How do I apply for an extended protection order?